Strings and user input

 'C:\\Documents\\blog\\monsoon_trip.txt'

-Here's an example with re
+Here's an example with the re

 built-in module.
 The import